sbhayana26/HackerRank/README.md

 # HackerRank
-This repository is intended for uploading the solutions to HackerRank problems by sbhayana26.
+This repository is intended for uploading sbhayana26's solutions to the HackerRank problems.